besmehenni/Forest_wildfire_spreading_convLSTM/README.md

 ##  **1. Introduction**

-This study was conducted as part of a final project which I chose as a topic to close my training at the Jedha Data science school in Paris.
+This study was conducted as part of a final project which I chose as a topic to close my training at a Data science school in Paris.
 The aim is to test the ability of a 2D spatial model with a ConvLSTM layer to predict the propagation of a forest fire.

 This is an exploratory study that implements a deep learning from scratch.
 The reader is cautioned that this study is not based on a thorough knowledge of the state of the art in forest fire spread modeling.
 The author is not knowledgeable in the discipline of forest fires either.